SirEthanator/Quickshell-WIP/README.md

 ## Configuring

 > [!CAUTION]
-> It is highly recommended to use the configuration menu for changing options, rather than editing the config.conf manually.
-If you should choose to manually edit it anyways, your choices will not be validated, and therefore could cause things to break.
+> Configuration should be modified through the configuration menu rather than by directly editing config.conf.
+Manual edits to the configuration file bypass validation and may result in unexpected behavior.

 Configuration file is located at `$HOME/.config/quickshell/config.conf`